Building a Website with WordPress

 Do you need a website for your business or blog?

 At Namecheap we make the process as simple as possible for you.
 The following steps will guide you from start to finish, giving you the most professional start possible.
-You’ll find that WordPress gives you effective options to build your site, easily add more content, and allow you to focus on your customers, clients or readers.
+After this quick intro to WordPress, you’ll find it gives you effective options to build your site, easily add more content, and allow you to focus on your customers, clients or readers.

 What is WordPress?